 “People are the only animals that drink the milk of the mother of another species.
 All other animals stop drinking milk altogether after weaning.
 It is unnatural for a dog to nurse from a mother giraffe; it is just as unnatural for a human being to drink the milk of a cow”― Dr. Michael Klaper

-To follow from one controversial health blog to the next, the relationship between dairy consumption and osteoporosis as well as other health related risks associated with meat and dairy consumption will be the main focus of this blog.
-Colin Campbell, the pioneering researcher responsible for the China–Cornell–Oxford Project or China Study (which will be discussed shortly), found that the higher the consumption of animal protein, including that found in milk, the higher the rate of bone fractures and Osteoporosis.
+To follow from one controversial health blog to the next, the relationship between dairy consumption and Osteoporosis as well as other health related risks associated with dairy consumption will be the main focus of this blog.
+Colin Campbell, the pioneering researcher responsible for the China–Cornell–Oxford Project or China Study (which will be discussed shortly), found that the higher the consumption of animal protein, including protein found in milk, the higher the rate of bone fractures and Osteoporosis.

 Of course, this is the exact opposite of what the dairy industry has told us for so long.
 And I had difficulty believing it, as you may well be.
 So let’s have a quick look in our own backyard again, at more data from the most recent Australian Health Survey, courtesy of The Australian Bureau of Statistics, as an indicator of the average Australian’s health;

 - More than 8 out of 10 people (85%) consumed from the ‘Milk products and dishes’ group on the day prior to interview, with foods in this group providing an average 11% of the population’s energy intake.

 - Nearly three quarters of females (73%) and half of all males (51%) aged two years and over did not meet their calcium requirements based on their intakes from food.

 - In 2011-12, 29% of Australians reported taking at least one dietary supplement on the day prior to interview.